asantagata/fruit-ui/docs/md/this.md

 ### `this.rerender()`

 This function starts an immediate rerender on the component, starting from `this.element`.
-Rerenders are discussed in @[Components](core-components) If you are using `this.rerender()` in a listener, it is advisable for it to be the last operation in the listener.
+You can learn more about rerendering @[here](core-components#rerendering).
+If you are using `this.rerender()` in a listener, it is advisable for it to be the last operation in the listener.

 ### `this.state`